mercari/tortoise/docs/configuration.md

 The interval of updating each tortoise (default: 15s)

 But, it may delay if there are many tortoise objects in the cluster.

+### TortoiseHPATargetUtilizationMaxIncrease

+The max increase of target utilization that tortoise can give to the HPA (default: 5)

+If tortoise suggests changing the HPA target resource utilization from 50 to 80, it might be dangerous to give the change at once.
+By configuring this, we can limit the max increase that tortoise can make.
+So, if TortoiseHPATargetUtilizationMaxIncrease is 5, even if tortoise suggests changing the HPA target resource utilization from 50 to 80, the target utilization is actually change from 50 to 55.